UmSenhorQualquer/confapp/README.md

-# Appconf
+# Confapp

-Python library to provide settings files for modular applications
+Library to be used as a singleton to manages modules and applications configurations.

 ## How to use